Related Pages

 Flaps

-The flaps are simply snap-on, which is easy and convenient.
+The flaps are easy to attach and detach.
 However, since they're plastic, there is a possibility that after a while, they will wear up and won't stay put at some angles.
 It actually is the case with our brand new WhaleTail already, but this issue can be easily fixed.
-Heat the flaps up (let say in hot water) and squash the connectors a little bit for a better grip.
+Heat the flaps up (let say, in hot water) and squash the connectors a little bit for a better grip.
 Gary claims the flaps are unbreakable, and they are, indeed, very sturdy, bendable, and unlikely to break.

 Gary Fong WhaleTail flash diffuser: flap close up Gary Fong WhaleTail flash diffuser: detaching flaps